LODSContent/All-MOC/MOC/en/CSS-Info.md

->[!Knowledge] An Azure subscription has been provided for your use in this lab.
+>[!tip] An Azure subscription has been provided for your use in this lab.
 Please use the following credentials to sign in:
 >
 > - Azure Portal: +++https://portal.azure.com/+++
 > - Username: +++@lab.CloudPortalCredential(LabUser).Username+++